splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-backend.rst

 Set annotations to instrument applications
 ==============================================================

-If the related Kubernetes object (deployment, daemonset, or pod) is not deployed, add the ``instrumentation.opentelemetry.io/inject-java`` annotation to the application object YAML.
+If the related Kubernetes object (deployment, DaemonSet, or pod) is not deployed, add the ``instrumentation.opentelemetry.io/inject-java`` annotation to the application object YAML.

 The annotation you set depends on the language runtime you're using.
 You can set multiple annotations in the same Kubernetes object.
 See the following available annotations: